 Le Musée des Sciences (Montréal, with Lyne Lapointe, 1984)

-This major site-specific installation — a ‘history of the body’ before its time — took place over the entirety of an abandoned beaux arts Post Office Building in the Little Burgundy area of Montréal.
+This major site-specific installation — a ‘history of the body’ before its time — took place over the entirety of an abandoned beaux arts Post Office Building at 1700 Notre Dame West in the Little Burgundy area of Montréal.
 Using everything from the sorting room floor to the surveillance corridor, from the Postmaster’s apartment to the coal chute, we subjected the building, medical history and museological convention to analysis.
 It was the second of the ‘Montreal triptych’ of large-scale projects Lyne Lapointe and I made in quick succession through the mid-1980s.
 Working for the first time with both history of science and with museological convention, this project and the research we effected towards it changed the direction of my practice forever.

 It is for this project that I first read Foucault.
 And Feyerabend’s Against Method, Kuhn’s Structure of Scientific Revolutions, Baltrusaitis on perspective, Giedion on mechanisation, Didi-Huberman on La Salpetriêre, and Bernard Cohen’s then relatively new Albums of Science.
 Not to mention Gerard Turner on collecting microscopes, Brian Coe on the history of cameras, and Stillman Drake on Galileo.
 It is for this project that I first set foot, with Lyne, in the Wellcome Trust Library.